FAQ

 for The E-Waste Learning Hub?

 You can browse through the different memberships we offer for individuals, students, and organizations here.
-Please note that our pilot learning modules will only be made available to users as of 1 September 2025.
 You can read about the terms and conditions that apply to our memberships here.

 What if I cannot afford to purchase a membership